 - Pumpkin Spice

 - Apple Chai

 - It’s Beginning to Smell a Lot Like Christmas Potpourri

 - More Ways to Make it Smell Like Christmas

 What Scents Smell Like Christmas?

-Christmas has a smell for sure, perhaps like hot apple cider mixed with pine trees, oranges, and clove?
-At least that is what it smells like for me.
+Christmas has a smell, perhaps like hot apple cider mixed with pine trees, oranges, and clove.
+At least, that is what it smells like for me.